Fond Memories of Fryingpan's Golden Age

-In 1929 or 1930, Art said, his parents bought property from the Biglows in the upper Fryingpan River Valley.
+In 1929 or 1930, Art said, his parents bought the property from the Biglows in the upper Fryingpan River Valley.

 “They wanted to build their own little resort,” he said.

 They started with five cabins and the family home, calling it Diamond J Ranch after their cattle brand.
-Art spent an idyllic childhood exploring the never-ending wilderness that surrounded the ranch, fishing the streams and taking backcountry pack trips on horseback.
+Art spent an idyllic childhood exploring the never-ending wilderness that surrounded the ranch, fishing the streams, and taking backcountry pack trips on horseback.
 Many of the same families return to the resort year after year each summer.
 Many of them had children whom Art befriended.

 Skiing at Diamond J